-Introduce students to the utilization of computers in the educational process; focus on technological solutions necessary for a professional career as a teacher.
+Hours: 2 classroom + 0 lab/studio Taught: Summer only Introduce students to the utilization of computers in the educational process; focus on technological solutions necessary for a professional career as a teacher.

-EDMT 692 Middle and Secondary Practicum (2 credits)
+EDMT 692 Middle and Secondary Practicum (1 credit)

-Application of instructional theory to middle/secondary grade classroom settings.
+Hours: 0 classroom + 1 lab/studio Taught: Fall only Application of instructional theory to middle/secondary grade classroom settings.

-EDMT 693 Middle and Secondary Practicum II (1 credit)
+EDMT 693 Middle and Secondary Practicum II (2 credits)

-Practice in planning and implementing instructional strategies with middle/secondary grade school students.
+Hours: 0 classroom + 2 lab/studio Taught: Spring only Practice in planning and implementing instructional strategies with middle/secondary grade school students.